Bharosa: Plot

-Raunaklal (Kanhaiyalal) is the servant of a rich man Ramdas who suffers from tuberculosis and believes himself to be on the point of death; he gives Raunaklal a large sum of money to look after his little son, Bansi.
+Raunaklal is the servant of a rich man Ramdas who suffers from tuberculosis and believes himself to be on the point of death; he gives Raunaklal a large sum of money to look after his little son, Bansi.
 Raunaklal moves to a village with his wife, son and Bansi where he brings up Bansi as a menial.
-Bansi (Guru Dutt) is simple and good-hearted, while Raunaklal's son Deepak (Sudesh Kumar), though sent to the city for education, pursues a rich man's daughter (Neena).
-Bansi falls in love with a village belle, Gomti (Asha Parekh) but Raunaklal tries to put obstacles in the way of their marriage.
+Bansi is simple and good-hearted, while Raunaklal's son Deepak, though sent to the city for education, pursues a rich man's daughter.
+Bansi falls in love with a village belle, Gomti but Raunaklal tries to put obstacles in the way of their marriage.
 However, in due time all ends well.